Complete Guide to Understanding Your Computer Motherboard and Components

 This is a specification for a software program that connects a computer’s firmware to its operating system.
 It is expected to replace BIOS.

 UEFI is installed at the time of manufacturing and just like BIOS; it is the first program that runs when a computer is powered on.
 UEFI checks for the hardware components installed on the computer.
 It wakes the available devices and hands them over to the operating system.
 It is programmable and hence developers can add applications and drivers.
-This makes UEFI to function as a lightweight operating system.
+This makes UEFI function as a lightweight operating system.
 It is managed by a group of chipset, system, hardware, firmware, and operating system vendors called the UEFI Forum.

 Advantages of UEFI

-• It comes with a user friendly, graphical user interface.
+• It comes with a user-friendly, graphical user interface.

 • It recognizes large storage drives over two terabytes.